 The Administrator will investigate the allegations stated in the Notification E-mail to determine if the Respondent has violated the Honor System or if the matter can be closed without sanction.
 As part of the investigation, the Administrator will examine available information and make an effort to meet with the Respondent, Reporting Party, and witnesses, if any.
 The Administrator will determine whether the available information and statements provide clear and convincing evidence that the Respondent violated the Honor System.

 Administrator Establishes that No Violation Occurred

 If no violation is found, the Administrator will notify the Respondent and Reporting Party that the university will take no action concerning the allegations.
-If a Reporting Party disagrees with the Administrator’s finding, he or she may request that a Decision Board adjudicate the matter by submitting a written request to the Director within five business days.
+If a Reporting Party disagrees with the Administrator’s finding, they may request that a Decision Board adjudicate the matter by submitting a written request to the Director within five business days.

 Administrator Establishes Violation and Proposes Sanction

-If the Administrator determines that the Respondent has violated the Honor System, he or she will propose appropriate sanction(s).
+If the Administrator determines that the Respondent has violated the Honor System, they will propose appropriate sanction(s).
 The Respondent may respond to the proposed sanction in one of the following three ways.